ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z09_Appendix_Error_Suppression.md

 ### Pyright

 In addition to `# type: ignore`, Pyright supports `# pyright: ignore` to mute only Pyright's diagnostics.
-You can even specify particular rule names.
+You can even specify particular rule names:
-For example:

 ```python
 # example_5.py